Author: Albert Fenech

 Splendid greenery on “The Rock” – the Malta Oasis in the Med

-By ALBERT FENECH salina46af@gmail.com Modern communication being what it is (what it is NOT is verbal communication!) thousands of Maltese who holiday overseas ...
+By ALBERT FENECH salina46af@gmail.com Modern communication being what it is (what it is NOT is verbal communication!) thousands of Maltese who holiday overseas throughout...
 Read more.

 Art, Entertainment, Further Afield, History